Laptop vs Chromebook | What is the Difference?

 A Notebook laptop needs high-end SSDs or disk drives for local storage, whereas a Chromebook is designed mainly for online use.

 Hence, a Chromebook stores everything on the cloud server, such as your Google Drive.
-Additionally, you can choose to increase your device memory by using USB or SD cards.
+Additionally, you can increase your device memory using USB or SD cards.

 4. MS Office

 Microsoft Office is an essential tool found in all Windows-powered laptops.
-However, MS Office is not compatible with a Chromebook.
+However, MS Office’s traditional desktop versions are not compatible with Chromebooks.

-Instead, you can use Microsoft’s cloud-based office automation features, such as One Note, Excel, Outlook, PowerPoint, and Word.
+You can use Microsoft Office through Android Apps or web-based versions.
+Also, Microsoft’s cloud-based office automation features, such as One Note, Excel, Outlook, PowerPoint, and Word.

 In addition, you can also choose to use Google Docs and Google Sheets as alternates for MS Word and MS Excel.

-Keep in mind that a Chromebook is not designed to download and install applications, as it relies on web-based apps.
+Remember that a Chromebook is not designed to download and install applications but relies on web-based apps.

 5. Printer Connectivity